Top 10 Best Herbert Grönemeyer Songs

-I saw that nobody has so far created a list about his best songs, so I did that, because he definitely needs one.
+I noticed that nobody has created a list of his best songs, so I took it upon myself to do so.
+Herbert Grönemeyer definitely deserves one.

 "Bochum" is about Grönemeyer's home city Bochum and how he appreciates both the positive and not-so-positive aspects.
 It's not exactly a prestigious city, it doesn't look exactly good, but it feels real, has a very natural charm, and all its little mistakes make its overall aura.